patricknambajimana/rica-attendance-backend/README.md

 # rica-attendance-backend

-The RICA Attendance Tracking &amp; Management System is a centralized web-based application
+The RICA Attendance Tracking & Management System is a centralized web-based application designed to streamline biometric data processing, automate daily attendance verification, and eliminate manual spreadsheet tracking.
+Built with Python, Flask, and PostgreSQL, this backend server automates the ingestion of raw 20-column Excel logs exported from fingerprint devices across RICA offices, runs an automated anomaly detection engine to identify missing punches or status mismatches, and facilitates multi-tier verification for HR and management.
+Furthermore, the API powers automated generation of simplified daily reports for the Executive Director, calculates performance metrics (Attendance % and Punctuality %), and provides strict Role-Based Access Control (RBAC) across administrative, departmental, and unit-level scopes.